Find out what tire damage you’re covered for with your car insurance.

-Tire and rim insurance is a widely available extra, and some car dealers might offer it unprompted.
+Your tires could be covered under different types of coverage, or you could opt to add tire and rim insurance for added protection.
+Some car dealers might offer it unprompted.
 Compare tire and rim insurance, including what it will and won’t cover, how it works and whether it’s worth it for you.

 Tire and rim insurance is designed to help cover what standard car insurance doesn’t.
 It makes sure your wheels have, at the very least, the same level of coverage as your car.